Eleanor Rappe Biography

 Biography

-In 1975, after teaching at the Graphic Arts Workshop for several years, Rappe founded the Fort Mason Printmakers program; under her direction, the printmakers published one themed portfolio of color etchings each year, with text written by Rappe as well as her own etching contribution.
-She was the Chair of the Art Department at City College of San Francisco before retiring and moving to Santa Fe.
-There, she continues to be involved in arts scenes.
-Her work is included in the collection of the San Francisco Museum of Modern Art and the United States Embassy in Moscow, among others.
+In 1975, after teaching at the Graphic Arts Workshop for several years, Rappe founded the Fort Mason Printmakers program.
+Under her direction, the Fort Mason Printmakers published one themed portfolio of color etchings each year, with text written by Rappe as well as her own etching contribution.
+She was the chair of the art department at City College of San Francisco before retiring in 1994 and moving to Santa Fe.
+In the Southwest, she continued to be involved in arts scene.